Unit Trust Deed kit

 But CGT on the sale of the commercial property is only one issue.
 What about the income earned on the commercial property each year?

 However, the eventual sale of the appreciating asset is only one issue.
-During that time the commercial property earns income.
+During that time, the commercial property earns income.

-A downside of a Unit Trust is that you end up usually distributing (transferring) the annual profit out of the Unit Trust every year.
+A downside of a Unit Trust is that you usually end up distributing (transferring) the annual profit out of the Unit Trust every year.
 This is because the unitholder pays the tax on their own tax return.
 In contrast, a company can ‘hoard’ or ‘retain’ the profit at the company’s fixed and constant tax rate.

 For example, a Unit Trust and a company both have an income of $100k: